eyalz800/serializer/README.md

 will be serialized, according to conversion rules of unsigned types.
 Uncareful use may lead to erroneuos code.

-* On the reading end, one can use `memory_view_input_archive` that receives a pointer and size rather than a vector which requires ownership and memory allocation.
+* You may use `memory_view_input_archive`/`memory_view_output_archive` that receives a view type or pointer and size rather than a vector which requires ownership and memory allocation.
+In contrary to the owning archives, the view types are not altered, and you should use the `offset()` function to determine the position of the processed input and output.

 * Serialization using argument dependent lookup is also possible:
 ```cpp